List of Monk characters: Julie Teeger

 Julie plays another critical role in season six episode "Mr. Monk and the Birds and the Bees", in which Monk gives her "the talk" after she starts dating Clay Bridges.
 Clay later reveals that he was paid by Julie's (fictitious) Aunt Karen to go out with her.
 "Karen" is revealed to be the girlfriend of sports agent Rob Sherman, who killed his wife and career burglar Dewey Jordan in a staged break-in.
 He has his girlfriend pose as Julie's aunt because he saw a T-shirt with a photo of Julie and her previous boyfriend Tim Sussman, in which he and Dewey converse in the background.
 The episode gives Julie an integral role.

 In the season six episode "Mr. Monk and the Three Julies", Julie receives her driver's license.
-After two other women with the name 'Julie Teeger' are killed, Natalie's Julie becomes the only person with this name within 1,000 miles.
-In the same episode, it is revealed that Julie was named for Mitch's aunt, who was one of the first female war correspondents in Vietnam.
+After two other women with the name Julie Teeger are killed, Natalie's Julie becomes the only person with this name within 1,000 miles.
+In the same episode, it is revealed that Julie was named after Mitch's aunt, who was one of the first female war correspondents in Vietnam.

 Julie is seventeen years old by the time of the season seven episode "Mr. Monk Is Underwater".
 Trying to become an actress during the season eight episode "Mr. Monk and the Critic", Julie's beautiful voice is the key to proving that theater critic John Hannigan snuck out and killed his girlfriend Callie Esterhaus during a theater performance.

-In "Mr. Monk and the End, Part One", Julie moves away from home to enter the University of California at Berkeley to study Theatre Arts.
-In real life, Emmy Clarke studied Communication and Media Studies at Fordham University.
+In "Mr. Monk and the End, Part One", Julie moves away from home to enter the University of California at Berkeley to study theatre arts.
+In real life, Emmy Clarke studied communication and media studies at Fordham University.